OpenNebula/docs/source/operation/network_management/vrouter.rst

 Download the Virtual Router Appliance
 ================================================================================

 OpenNebula provides a light weight Alpine-based virtual router.
 The virtual router image is prepared to run in a HA mode, and process the context information from OpenNebula.
-So its base capabilities can be easily extened.
+So its base capabilities can be easily extended.

 - Download the appliance from the market place.
-For example to put the virtual router image in the default datastore and create a Virtual Router tempalte named vrotuer_apline use:
+For example to put the virtual router image in the default datastore and create a Virtual Router template named vrotuer_apline use:

 .. code::